gxdeange/STM32-12-Channel-DC-Motor-Driver-18V-Max/README.md

 # PROGRAMMING NOTE

-This MCU does not use an external crystal and any code that uses the Internal RC Clock (HSI).
+This MCU does not use an external crystal.
+The Internal RC Clock (HSI) must be initialised at the start of you sketch.